 In an effort to assure the highest standards of accountability are met within the Oklahoma State Department of Health (OSDH), the Oklahoma State Board of Health (BOH) created the Office of Accountability Systems (OAS) pursuant to Title 63 of the Oklahoma Statutes, Section 1-105f (63 O.S. § 105f) to serve as an independent accountability risk management system within the OSDH.
 Its mission is to promote accountability and integrity in all OSDH programs by fostering and perpetuating an ethical culture throughout the Agency.

 The OAS is statutorily tasked to receive and fairly investigate by established procedures, as appropriate, complaints or information concerning the possible existence of an activity within the OSDH constituting a violation of law, rules, regulations, mismanagement, gross waste of funds, abuse of authority or a substantial and specific danger to the public health and safety.

 The Board of Health has established a process to submit complaints that fall within the authority and scope of the OAS as set forth in statute and policy.
 To learn more about the Office of Accountability Systems or to submit a complaint please visit our website.
-You may contact the Office of Accountability Systems by phone at (405) 271-6272, 1-866-271-7211 or by email at OAS@health.ok.gov.
+You may contact the Office of Accountability Systems by phone at (405) 521-6355.
+If you have any questions, reach out to Angie Stewart at firstname.lastname@example.org.